 - Cover your coughs and sneezes with a tissue.

 - Coronavirus is most contagious while an individual is exhibiting symptoms.
-It is crucial that employees be sent home or refrain from coming into work if they have any symptoms of the virus.

 - Update your home emergency kit with food, prescription medicines and other supplies for up to two weeks.
 Find tips and ideas here: City of Marysville Emergency Management - Preparedness.